-You walk out on stage and place a large card on a chair or easel facing the audience.
+You walk out on to the stage and place a large card on a chair or easel facing the audience.
 The card has three shapes drawn on it; a square, a triangle and a circle.

 Make a large card with the three shapes drawn on it as described above.
 On the back write, “You will choose the triangle”.
 Write “You will choose the square” on a postcard and seal it in an envelope.

 Before the show, stick the envelope underneath a chair in the auditorium.

 To perform the effect, simply reveal the appropriate prediction either by asking the spectator to remove the card from under their chair or by asking them to come on stage and turn the card around to reveal the prediction.
 If they choose the circle, then your prediction fails but all is not lost.